Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: There’s one thing I’ve always wanted to ask: is it true that I shouldn’t leave the toilet seat open?

-Jan: If your toilet is situated in your wealth corner, then the belief is that leaving the lid open allows your wealth or your energy to flush away.
+Jan: If your toilet is situated in your wealth corner, then a feng shui belief is that leaving the lid open allows your wealth or your energy to flush away.
 But then you’re disempowering yourself by thinking that your finances are totally dependent on and controlled by your toilet.
 This is, of course, nonsense.
+Your toilet lid doesn’t control your finances – you do.
+You may prefer to keep it closed for aesthetic reasons but that’s a different matter.
+Most feng shui can affect you but doesn’t control you.
+Obviously, there are environmental stressors that are harmful and can cause or contribute to illness, for example, asbestos or living near highly polluted reads, or similar conditions.

 Q: So is there any advice you can give that I could put into practice?
 A sort of ABC for beginners?

 Jan: Well, you want to get a good flow of energy in your home and workplace – hence doing a bit of tidying up.
-But I as a starting point I have three rules regarding the energies and energy flow in your home or office:
+But I as a starting point I have three rules regarding the energies and energy flow in your home or office which is based on yin and yang theory):

-1) if something is blocked, unblock it (make sure that things work and there is flow);
+A) if something is blocked, unblock it (make sure that things work and there is flow between spaces and rooms);

-2) if something is constricted, release it (if space is cramped or tight – open up space, add some space or an illusion of space with a mirror or poster with landscape);
+B) if something is constricted, release it (if space is cramped or tight – open up space, add some space or an illusion of space with a mirror or posters with landscapes);

 And love your home and workplace.